czbiohub-sf/sc2-illumina-pipeline/docs/output.md

 	- This is the number of paired or single reads that map to the file given by `--ercc_fasta`.
 - `ercc_mapped_paired`
 	- This is the number of paired reads that are mapped to the file given by `--ercc_fasta`.

+### `filtered.stats.tsv`

+This file contains the same columns as in `combined.stats.tsv`, but is filtered only for samples that pass the filters imposed by `--maxNs` and `--minLength`.

+## `consensus-seqs/`

+All individual sample consensus sequences are in this folder.

+## `coverage-plots/`

+Line plots of coverage for each sample.

+## `ercc-stats/`

+The outputs of `samtools stats` on the alignments to the file `--ercc_fasta`.

+## `filtered-sars2-reads/`

+This folder is only created when the flag `--save_sars2_filtered_reads` is set.
+It contains untrimmed reads that are host-filtered and map to the reference genome.

+## `sample-variants/`

+VCFs for each sample with respect to the reference.

+## `trimmed-reads/`

+Sample reads that have undergone all filtering steps and adapter-trimming.